garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

     * - | (3)
       - | Apply \ ``HandlerExceptionResolverLoggingInterceptor``\  to resolveException method of \ ``HandlerExceptionResolver``\  interface.
         |
-        | As per default settings, this class will not output the log for library provided ``org.terasoluna.gfw.common.exception.ResultMessagesNotificationException`` class and its subclasses.
+        | As per default settings, this class will not output the log for common library provided ``org.terasoluna.gfw.common.exception.ResultMessagesNotificationException`` class and its subclasses.
         | The reason the exceptions of the sub class of ``ResultMessagesNotificationException`` are excluded from the log output is because their log output is carried out by ``org.terasoluna.gfw.common.exception.ResultMessagesLoggingInterceptor``.
         | If default settings need to be changed, refer to :ref:`exception-handling-about-handlerexceptionresolverlogginginterceptor`.

-Filter class (\``ExceptionLoggingFilter``\ ) used to output log of fatal errors and exceptions that are out of the boundary of Spring MVC should be added to bean definition and \ ``web.xml``\ .
+ Filter class (\ ``ExceptionLoggingFilter``\ ) used to output log of fatal errors and exceptions that are out of the boundary of Spring MVC should be added to bean definition and \ ``web.xml``\ .

 - **applicationContext.xml**